 There are lots of cliches about country songs tackling marital infidelity and the promise of new love once broken hearts mend.
 When those songs deal with divorce, there's more for the singer to unravel than the typical sad song.
 Beyond the resentment and guilt that makes country breakup songs memorable, there's often the added sorrow of child custody, splitting up belongings and other sad truths that go along with a fractured marriage.

 Since before Tammy Wynette spelled all of this out over 50 years ago, country music has dealt with these sorrows honestly.
 Cheating hearts aren't always countered with Carrie Underwood's baseball bat -- although "Before He Cheats" is incredible -- or Taylor Swift's pop anthems.
-Instead, a lot of the following selections are love songs for the innocent family members affected by divorce.
+Instead, a lot of the following selections are love songs for innocent family members affected by divorce.

 1. "Highway 20 Ride," The Zac Brown Band

 The Zac Brown Band's third single to top the country charts finds co-writer Wyatt Durrette wondering how his son perceives those weekend-ending rides back to his mom's house.
+It's one of the best songs to describe how a parent feels post-divorce when they're worried about how their kid is taking it.

 2. "Rated X," Loretta Lynn

 With her usual mix of wit and common sense, Loretta Lynn tears apart the social stigmas that are still attached to a lot of divorced women.
+The superstar is a master songwriter, so this song definitely deserves a spot on your divorce playlist.

 3. "Child Support," Barbara Mandrell

-Barbara Mandrell changes the meaning of "child support," saying she gets support from her child that's worth more than an obligatory check.
+Barbara Mandrell changes the meaning of "child support," saying she gets support from her child that's worth more than an obligatory alimony check.

 4. "Every Other Weekend," Reba McEntire (with Kenny Chesney)